ChrisTracy/clickpi/README.md

         #API_EXPIRATION_DAYS: 90  # Number of days before the API token will expire (Default: 365)
         #CLICK_DELAY: .50         # Time between closing and opening the relay on the trigger route (Default: .10)
-        #TRIGGER_LIMIT: 5         # The amount of times the trigger routes can be called within 1 minute (Default: 8)
+        #TRIGGER_LIMIT: 5         # The number of times the trigger routes can be called within 1 minute (Default: 8)

       volumes:
         - ./db:/data